 Beautiful hair has been spoken of as ‘a woman’s crowning glory’ and which of us doesn’t want to have a beautiful head of hair.
 Unfortunately, the stresses of every day living are often reflected in our hair as well.
-Constant use of harsh hair products, hair colorants, perms, blow drying etc. can all take their toll on our hair so why not consider the use of essential oils to your hair beauty regime to help maintain and beautify the condition of your ‘crowning glory’.
+When it comes to hair care the constant use of harsh hair products, hair colorants, perms, blow drying etc. can all take their toll on our hair so why not consider adding essential oils to your hair beauty regime to help maintain and beautify the condition of your ‘crowning glory’.

 Healthy hair is generally slightly oily and strong.
 It is constantly replacing itself and is generally easy to comb.
 Your hair, just as your skin, will often reflect both your diet and your lifestyle.
 Hormonal changes as well as psychological stresses can also be reflected in the condition of our hair.

 Our hair can be just as sensitive as our skins and the structure and fullness of each hair will depend on its natural coloring.
 For instance blond hair is fine, while dark hair is more coarse.
 The hair grows out of the scalp, while the skin contains the hair root, the erector pili muscle, the sebaceous gland, the blood vessel and the hair shaft.
 The erector pili muscle determines the direction in which the hair will lie.
 The sebaceous gland provides sebum to coat the hair, giving it suppleness and strength, as well as protecting it from ultraviolet radiation, dirt and unfavourable atmospheric conditions.
 Every time hair moves sebum is brought to the surface.
 Hair is made up of keratin cells, which consist almost exclusively of protein, so it is important to have a healthy supply of protein in the diet.